HectorARC920/BatataBit/README.md

 # BatataBit
-Responsive, build in mobile first.Static page of BataBit
+Responsive, build in mobile first.
+Static page of BataBit.